 Members will wear orange color vests and hard hats for easy identification and will be supplied with walkie-talkies for internal communications.
 They will assist with evacuation by directing and monitoring the situation.

 KPSAHS Emergency Codes

-The following overhead paging codes will be used in the event of an emergency:
+The codes below reflect the overhead paging codes that will be used in the event of an emergency.